Lucinda D. Davenport Ph.D.

 She stepped aside as Director of the School of Journalism after a successful 10 years.
 Before that, she was the Associate Dean for Graduate Studies and Research for the College of Communication Arts and Sciences (overseeing 11 programs).
 She is also a former director of the college's Information & Media Ph.D. program and Journalism's Graduate Program.

-She co-authors two international textbooks in reporting and mass communication that are at the top of their markets and have been translated in different languages: Writing and Reporting for the Media (13th ed.)
-New York: Oxford University Press and Media Now: Understanding Media, Culture, and Technology (10th ed.)
+She co-authors two international textbooks in reporting and mass communication that are at the top of their markets and have been translated in different languages: Writing and Reporting for the Media, 13th ed.
+(2023).
+New York: Oxford University Press (adopted by about 350 journalism programs, including Harvard, Stanford, and Columbia universities) and Media Now: Understanding Media, Culture, and Technology, 11th ed.
+(2024).
 Boston, Mass: Cengage Learning.
 She co-authored a third book, The Media in your Life: An Introduction to Mass Communication, and several websites.

-Before becoming Director of the School of Journalism, Dr. Davenport had advised more M.A. and PhD. students than any other faculty in the college.
+Before becoming Director of the School of Journalism, Dr. Davenport advised more M.A. and PhD. students than any other faculty in the college.
 She enjoys advising undergrads, as well.
-She has taught many skills and seminars journalism and media courses, ranging from doctoral courses in qualitative research to graduate classes in mass media history to undergraduate classes in journalism writing and broadcasting.
-She taught in-person courses in Brazil, Great Britain and Saudi Arabia, for example, and led the successful initiative to teach remote learning modules in journalism on Coursera’s international platform, attracting more than 400,000 students (https://www.coursera.org/specializations/become-a-journalist).
+She has taught many skills and seminars journalism and media courses, ranging from doctoral courses in qualitative research to graduate classes in mass media history to undergraduate classes in journalism writing and public relations.
+She taught in-person courses in Brazil, Great Britain and Saudi Arabia, for example, and led the successful initiative to teach remote learning modules in journalism on Coursera’s international platform, attracting more than 600,000 students (https://www.coursera.org/specializations/become-a-journalist).

 Dr. Davenport was the third female hired into the historic School of Journalism's tenure-stream system.
 She was the only tenure-stream female for many years, beginning with her first year, and has mentored many colleagues.
 She is a strong advocate for equality of women and DEI in journalism, as evidenced in her activities and research.